 "You will wonder at what I have done.
 I can only explain by saying that yours is the most ingenious mind I have ever known, and Doctor Watson is an assassin whose skills rival even my own.
 Between you, you represent the best hope I have ever known that England may be free again.
 I have been heartsick these many weeks, knowing that you would both throw your lives away, no matter how nobly, in this terrible place.
 You must live, Mister Holmes: live to be more than a mere thorn in the Queen's side and an object of tabloid fascination.
 You must kill more of them, kill until your actions and the Doctor's grow into legend, that future generations may see that humanity need not bend before the creatures that lay claim to us.
 That is your destiny.

 "My destiny, I fear, is still unknown to me.
 The police may be here in a matter of hours, looking only for you.
 I must provide some distraction so that the discovery of your absence and the race to find where you have gone are delayed until you are safely away.
 Do not consider yourselves 'safely away' until you reach the moors and bogs of Devonshire.
-I know not how this night; but if I should fall in the morning, I will know in death that my memory is safe in your keeping.
+I know not how this night will end; but if I should fall by morning, I will know in death that my memory is safe in your keeping.

 Holmes ran a finger along her signature very briefly, then handed me the note and fell into deep concentration.
 He would not speak to me again until we reached our destination.